amagura/xkcd-pass/README.md

 WindowPositionTeachRoseCoursePushed
 ```

 Notice anything funny?
 That's right!
-All of them have words which are related to each other in English, which is a big no-no for XKCD passwords and is something _actually_ mentioned in the relevant comic.
+All of them have words which are related to each other in English, which is a big no-no for passphrases.

 I've created a ticket for that project and hopefully they'll introduce a patch to fix this, but in the meantime...